4.0 FACULTY DEVELOPMENT AND WORKING CONDITIONS

 VII.
 Coordination with Other Policies

 As stated in Section 3.5.3, a leave of absence due to maternity or primary-care duties automatically extends the probationary period of tenure-track faculty by one year unless otherwise requested by the faculty member and authorized by the Provost and VCAA.
+Because family and medical leave implies a reduced teaching load and lower expectations for scholarly productivity and service contributions for the academic year, faculty members who receive family and medical leave cannot be penalized in annual evaluation for teaching fewer classes or having less scholarship or fewer service contributions than would be expected in a year without leave.

 The terms of this policy pertain only to a leave with full pay for a specified period because of illness or disability.
 This policy has no effect on provisions for leave without pay as described in the Handbook for Faculty.